 While there are benefits to owning an electric toothbrush, a manual brush meets most people’s needs.
-Select a brush that fits your hand comfortably; many brushes have rubber grips on the handles to keep them from sliding around in your hand.
+Select a brush that fits your hand comfortably.
+Many brushes have rubber grips on the handles to keep them from sliding around in your hand.
 You should be able to brush without opening your mouth too wide.
 The toothbrush head should not be so large as to make it difficult to reach areas in the back of the mouth.

 Is it portable?

 Some electric and sonic toothbrushes have large charging stations that don’t travel very easily.
 If your powered brush is too big to pack, pick up a travel toothbrush from your local pharmacy or grocery store.
 Some travel brushes come with toothpaste already in the bristles – just add water!
 Disposable toothbrushes usually are not as well made as regular ones.
 You should always have a dental travel kit that includes Dr. Fondriest’s business card in case of dental emergencies.